» Request a Second Opinion

 Number one, open surgery, number two, keyhole laparoscopic surgery and number three, keyhole robot assisted surgery.

-I was very happy with the outcomes and the results but there were some problems with open surgery, there was significant blood loss which was often unpredictable, it was very hard to get access because the prostate is in a deep inaccessible area and it’s sometimes difficult to do an accurate anastomosis rejoin.
+I was very happy with the outcomes and the results but there were some problems with open surgery, there was significant blood loss which was often unpredictable, it was very hard to get access because the prostate is in a deep inaccessible area and it’s sometimes difficult to do an accurate anastomosis1 rejoin.

 So the operation is done with an incision, usually in the lower abdomen between the umbilicus or belly button and the pubic bone.